-With training done, all boxes checked and the green light was given, I enter the isolation unit for the first time.
+With training done, all boxes checked, and the green light given, I enter the isolation unit for the first time.
 My first patient is a nurse from a nearby clinic.

-He has been seeing many patients, some suspected to have Ebola.
+He has been seeing many patients; some are suspected to have Ebola.

 He has now fallen ill himself.
 We collect his blood sample for testing.
 This is quite a process as well.

-The laboratory will do a highly specialised test, called a Polymerase Chain Reaction, and before lunchtime, we will know his result.
+The laboratory will do a highly specialised test, called a Polymerase Chain Reaction, and we will know his result before lunchtime.
 I pray it will be negative, but he looks quite poorly.

 Part of the problem with defining the disease is that Lassa fever is endemic in this area.
 Many healthcare workers have substantial immunity against it as they have previously survived it.

 The symptoms of Lassa fever and Ebola (and Malaria for that matter) are indistinguishable in the early stages.

 I wonder how many of these unsuspecting nurses, with the best intentions in the world, have treated suspected Lassa fever cases without realising that it was in fact, Ebola.

 The case management centre is a neatly constructed tented village with timber and tin-roofed walkways.
 Orange fencing indicates the path to take.